mne-tools/mne-python/doc/overview/governance.rst

 Institutional Partner benefits are:

--  acknowledgement on the MNE-Python website and in talks
+-  optional acknowledgement on the MNE-Python website and in talks
 -  ability to acknowledge their own funding sources on the MNE-Python website and in talks
 -  ability to influence the project through the participation of their